gkopacz/CyberSec-HomeLab/Day02-Kali-Linux-VM-Setup-and-pfSense-Configuration/README.md

 Each zone (LAN, AD, Monitoring, Vulnerable) is logically isolated, with communication explicitly allowed only where required.

+## 🧾 Lab Recap

+After Day 02:
+- ✅ Attacker zone (Kali) is installed, hardened, and connected
+- ✅ pfSense is fully configured and mapped across five isolated subnets
+- ✅ Firewall rules actively enforce segmentation
+- ✅ DNS and DHCP services are optimized and verified

+## 🚀 What's ahead

-🚀 These initial controls lay the foundation for more advanced testing in future phases — including:
+These initial controls lay the foundation for more advanced testing in future phases — including:

 - Active Directory deployment
 - Attacker-victim simulations